Fights on the Ukrainian–Russian border (2014): Participation of the Russian Federation in the battle at the border

-From July 9 to September 5, 2014, the State Border Service of Ukraine and the National Security and Defense Council reported more than 120 attacks of Russian artillery.
-In turn, Russian representatives denied the tasks of any artillery strikes in Ukraine from their territory.
+From 9 July to 5 September 2014, the State Border Service of Ukraine and the National Security and Defense Council reported more than 120 attacks of Russian artillery.
+Russian officials denied involvement.

-In the morning of July 11, 2014, as a result of unexpected massive artillery attacks on military parts in the area of Zelenopoly, 30 years were killed and more than 100 soldiers were injured.
-During the next few days and weeks after the attack, the attack near the border are located at the border of the units subjected to dozens of artillery strikes.
-By the end of July 2014, the massive artillery fire led to the loss of the Ukrainian army conquered and contributed to the entry of some of its parts in the surroundings.
+In the morning of 11 July 2014, as a result of unexpected massive artillery attacks on military targets in the area of Zelenopoly, 30 were killed and more than 100 soldiers were injured.
+During the next days after the attack, the units of the Ukraine's Border Guard Service were targeted by artillery fire.
+By the end of July 2014, the massive artillery fire led to significant losses and contributed to the consequent withdrawal of the Ukrainian forces.

-The BellingCat British Journalists in its report brought evidence of the facts of the territory of Ukraine from the territory of the Russian Federation.
-Thus, in the course of hostilities, on July 15, 2014, the Ukrainian media reported that the positions of the Ukrainian military near Amvrosiivka were fired from the CSOV blow.
-There were suspicions that the shelling was held from the territory of Russia.
-British journalists argue that a place from which a blow to be found in the Matvian-Kurgan district of the Rostov region of the Russian Federation near the Ukrainian-Russian border.